 Who knew that a ride taking place in almost total darkness is home to so many secrets and insider jokes?
-Space Mountain has some of the best hidden history in the Magic Kingdom, but you have to know where to look.
+Space Mountain has some of the best-hidden histories in the Magic Kingdom, but you have to know where to look.

 The fun begins just inside the queue, where a large illuminated display dominates one wall.

-Video: D-Tales #3: Space Mountain hidden Disney history
+D-Tales #3: Space Mountain is hidden Disney history

 The giant logo of the attraction is labeled “Starport Seventy-Five,” a sly reference to 1975, the year when Space Mountain opened.